Home

 Small or medium-sized agencies could hardly go wrong with this vendor’s CRM tools.
 You can manage client relationships, schedule meetings and emails, and track interactions, all from within the platform.
 Plus, you get unlimited access to training materials, the live chat takes two minutes on average to reply, and there’s a roadmap page where you can request new features.

-Unfortunately, Recruit CRM’s Pro plan limits candidate matches to two and email sequences to one—a letdown particularly for those with multiple placements to fill at a time.
-Also, bear in mind that its search function can only search for keywords in candidate resumes and profile data fields but not in the user’s logged call notes.
+Unfortunately, Recruit CRM’s Pro plan limits candidate matches to two and email sequences to one—a letdown, particularly for those with multiple placements to fill at a time but can’t afford higher-tier plans.
+Also, remember that the search function can only search for keywords in candidate resumes and profile data fields, but not in the user’s logged call notes.

-Lastly, Recruit CRM is not intended to serve corporate users so it lacks certain features in-house TA teams usually prioritize in their ATS, such as referral and onboarding.
+Lastly, Recruit CRM is not intended to serve corporate users, so it lacks certain features that in-house TA teams usually prioritize in their ATS, such as referral and onboarding.

 Recruit CRM Customers